Cory Booker's marathon speech: Outcome and result

 At over 25 hours in length, Booker's speech became the longest speech in United States Senate history, surpassing the previous record of 24 hours and 18 minutes set by Senator Strom Thurmond, who began a filibuster to prevent the passing of the Civil Rights Act of 1957.

-Booker had been bothered by Thurmond holding the record, saying it "just really irked me, that he would be the longest speech — that the longest speech, on our great Senate floor, was someone who was trying to stop people like me from being in the Senate."
-During Booker's speech, just before breaking Thurmond's record, Booker said, "To hate him is wrong, and maybe my ego got too caught up in if I stood here maybe, maybe—just maybe—I could break this record of the man who tried to stop the rights upon which I stand. [...]
+Booker had been bothered by Thurmond holding the record, saying it "just really irked me, that he would be the longest speech—that the longest speech, on our great Senate floor, was someone who was trying to stop people like me from being in the Senate."
+During Booker's speech, just before breaking Thurmond's record, Booker said, "To hate him is wrong, and maybe my ego got too caught up in if I stood here maybe, maybe—just maybe—I could break this record of the man who tried to stop the rights upon which I stand. ...
 I'm not here, though, because of his speech.
 I'm here despite his speech.
 I'm here because as powerful as he was, the people were more powerful."

 Immediately following the speech, deliberations on Matthew Whitaker's nomination to serve as ambassador to NATO resumed on the Senate floor, resulting in the Senate confirming his nomination later that evening 52–45.
-However, Booker's speech was, according to David Smith, "not technically a filibuster" to prevent a piece of legislation from passing.

-The speech was widely televised, appearing on C-SPAN and livestreamed on Booker's TikTok, YouTube, Twitter, and Instagram accounts.
+According to David Smith, Booker's speech was "not technically a filibuster" to prevent a piece of legislation from passing.
+The speech was widely televised, appearing on C-SPAN and livestreamed on Booker's accounts, including on TikTok, YouTube, Twitter, and Instagram.
 Several news organizations had live feeds for the speech, including the Associated Press, PBS, CBS News, MSNBC, and The Guardian.

 Booker received widespread praise from Democrats, including former House Speaker Nancy Pelosi and Representative Ilhan Omar, who stated that "this is the kind of relentless resistance our democracy demands."
 Former Vice President Kamala Harris praised Booker for amplifying the voices of Americans affected by the current administration's policies and for exemplifying leadership that uplifts others.
 Senator Lisa Murkowski (R-AK), a moderate Republican, congratulated Booker on setting a new record for the longest Senate floor speech.
 The live stream of Booker's floor speech on TikTok received more than 350 million likes and, according to Senator Booker's office, was viewed by more than 300,000 people at once.